The 5,600-Year-Old Skull Of A Neolithic Male Has Been Found While Mudlarking Along The River Thames In London

 — CBC Radio (@cbcradio) February 22, 2019

-The London Before London gallery at the Museum of London is now proudly hosting the recovered skull which is now on display, along with other ancient artifacts that date back from between 450,000 B.C. to A.D.
-50.
+The London Before London gallery at the Museum of London is now proudly hosting the recovered skull, which is on display, along with other ancient artifacts that date back from between 450,000 BCE to 50 CE.

-Dr Rebecca Redfern, the curator of human osteology at the Museum of London, has stated that the Neolithic skull is extremely important as discoveries like these are “very, very limited,” and this time a “poorly understood” period of history.
-As Dr. Redfern further explained, “The Thames is such a rich source of history for us and we are constantly learning from the finds that wash up on the foreshore.”
+Dr. Rebecca Redfern, the curator of human osteology at the Museum of London, has stated that the Neolithic skull is extremely important as discoveries like these are “very, very limited,” and this time is a “poorly understood” period of history.

+“The Thames is such a rich source of history for us and we are constantly learning from the finds that wash up on the foreshore,” Dr. Redfern further explained.

-During the 19th century at the time of the Victorians, mudlarking was something of an occupation for the poorer members of society and especially children living in dire poverty, who would routinely scavenge the river in the hopes of discovering something of monetary value.
+During the 19th century, at the time of the Victorians, mudlarking was something of an occupation for the poorer members of society, and especially children living in dire poverty, who would routinely scavenge the river in the hopes of discovering something of monetary value.

-Today, however, mudlarking is a popular hobby for both the new and the experienced archaeologists, who frequently discover pieces of pipes, pottery, jewelry and even Roman crucifixion nails along the shores of the Thames.
+Today, mudlarking is a popular hobby for both new and experienced archaeologists, who frequently discover pieces of pipes, pottery, jewelry, and even Roman crucifixion nails along the shores of the Thames.

 During the Neolithic era, the area around the River Thames was remarkably different from how it is today, and would have been a vast woodland full of wide open spaces that were traversed by hunter-gatherers at the time, like the young male whose skull was discovered along the river by a mudlarker.